aws/karpenter-provider-aws/website/content/en/v0.26.1/concepts/node-templates.md

 To ensure that AMIs are owned by the expected owner, use `aws::owners` which expects a comma-separated list of AWS account owners - you can use a combination of account aliases (e.g. `self` `amazon`, `your-aws-account-name`) and account IDs.
 If this is not set, *and* `aws::ids`/`aws-ids` are not set, it defaults to `self,amazon`.

 {{% alert title="Note" color="primary" %}}
-If you use only `aws::owners`, Karpenter will discover all images that are owned by those specified, selecting the most recently created ones to be used If you have very flexible requirements on your instance types, Karpenter may choose instance types that are incompatible with the images chosen.
-It is recommended to use `aws::name` if you're using `aws::owners`.
+If you use only `aws::owners`, Karpenter will discover all images that are owned by those specified, selecting the most recently created ones to be used.
+If you specify `aws::owners`, but nothing else, there is a larger chance that Karpenter could select an image that is not compatible with your instance type.
+To lower this chance, it is recommended to use `aws::name` or `aws::ids` if you're using `aws::owners` to select a subset of images that you have validated are compatible with your selected instance types.
 {{% /alert %}}

 ### AMI Selection